 Q 74: Will consumers have to share their personal information, including their tax returns, with an agent or broker, navigator, in-person assistance personnel, or certified application counselor?

 No. A consumer isn’t required to share personal information, including tax returns, with an agent or broker, navigator, in-person assistance personnel, or certified application counselor.
 When consumers complete the application on the [insert name of state exchange] website with the help of an agent or broker, navigator, or assister, they should be able to fill out and submit their eligibility application without the agent, navigator or assister in direct view of the application.
-While consumers applying for financial assistance are asked to enter income amounts, income figures from the IRS won’t be shown during the application process, whether or not the consumer gets help filling out the application or does it independently.
+While consumers applying for financial assistance are asked to enter income amounts, income figures from the IRS won’t be shown during the application process, whether the consumer gets help filling out the application or does it independently.
 In [insert name of state], after completing the registration and training, agents or brokers, navigators, in-person assistance personnel, and certified application counselors must complete and comply with a privacy and security agreement and get a user ID to use with the [insert name of state exchange].

 Q 75: Will consumers have to share their account username and password with an insurance agent or broker, navigator, in-person assister, or certified application counselor?